 Basic eligibility for all scholarships and fellowships include the following:

-Being a full-time degree seeking student from an accredited higher education institution in the United States.
+Students must be seeking a full-time degree at a nationally or regionally accredited higher education institution in the United States.

 All applicants must be able to demonstrate tribal affiliation through the submission of a Tribal Eligibility Certificate.
 Each opportunity has specific affiliation requirements, please review the specific criteria that you are applying for to ensure eligibility.
 The TEC is due on the day the application is due.
 Individuals applying for multiple opportunities should submit just one TEC to AIGC.